Avin19/UnityQuick/readme.md

 * Unity Multiplayer Serives ( NetCode) : Provides tools to implement multiplayer features like synchroizing GameObject states across clients.

 * Photon/Unet: Popular third-party solutions to implement neteorking features sucha s matchmaking, lobbies, and in-game synchronization.

+## 15. Optimization Techniques

+* Occlusion Culling: Ensure only visible objects are rendered, saving performance.

+* level of Detail (LOD): Adjusts the detail level of distance objects, reducing geometry and texture resolution.

+*Profiling: Unity's Profiler helps measure performace, identify bottlenecks in CPU, GPU, memory, and rendering.

+## 16. Asset Store

+* Unity's Asset Store provides a marketplace where developers can purchase or download free assests like models, textures, scripts, and plugins to speed up development.

+## 17. Build and Deployment

+* Build Settings: Allow you to select target platforms ( Windows , Android, iOS, WebGL etc.) and configure game settings before creating the executable.

+* Player Settings : Adjust game-specific setting such as resolution, splash screen, and icon.

+## 18. Package Manager

+* used to manage external Uity packages and libraries.
+IT allows you to impoet features like Post-Processing, Cinemachine, or even third-party tools directly into the project.

+## 19. Version Control Integration

+* Unity Collaborate: An easy-to-use version control system for small teams built into Unity.

+Git: The most popular version control system, Commonly integrated with Unity projects using .gitignore for Unity-specific files.